jlmelville/rnndescent/cran-comments.md

 * win-builder (devel)
 * mac OS X Monterey (on github actions) R 4.3.2
 * local mac OS X Sonoma R 4.3.2

+## CRAN Checks

+There are no WARNINGs or ERRORs.

+There is 1 NOTE remaining from the previous release.
+On Linux, there is a message about package size:

+* checking installed package size ...
+NOTE installed size is 21.6Mb sub-directories of 1Mb or more: libs 20.2Mb

+This is due to the majority of the package being written in C++ and is not affected by this patch release.

+### Additional Issues

+There are 3 Additional Issues on the CRAN checks page:

+clang-ASAN clang-UBSAN gcc-ASAN

+This release is intended to fix these.
+The previous resubmission fixed the ASAN errors so only the UBSAN error remains to be fixed by this resubmission.